 Create a meal plan around seasonal produce.
 It may also be a great idea to buy some in-season fruits and vegetables in bulk to freeze, can, or pickle for future recipes.

-This is a great trick to enjoy Brussels sprouts in July or berries in the dead of winter at a lesser cost!
+This is a great trick to enjoy brussels sprouts in July or berries in the dead of winter at a lesser cost!

 Check out this seasonal produce guide to know what to buy this season.